Fairey Battle

 The Fairey Battle was used on operations early in the Second World War.
 During the "Phoney War" the type achieved the distinction of scoring the first aerial victory of an RAF aircraft in the conflict.
-In May 1940, the Battles of the Advanced Air Striking Force suffered many losses, frequently in excess of 50 per cent of aircraft sorties per mission.
+From 10 to 14 May 1940, the Battles of the Advanced Air Striking Force suffered many losses, frequently in excess of 50 per cent of aircraft sorties per mission.
 By the end of 1940 the type had been withdrawn from front-line service and relegated to training units overseas.
 As an aircraft that had been considered to hold great promise in the pre-war era, the Battle proved to be one of the most disappointing aircraft in RAF service.

 Development

 Origins

 In April 1933, the British Air Ministry issued Specification P.27/32 which sought a two-seat single-engine monoplane day bomber to replace the Hawker Hart and Hind biplane bombers then in service with the Royal Air Force (RAF).
 A requirement of the prospective aircraft was to be capable of carrying 1000 lb of bombs over a distance of 1000 mi while flying at a speed of 200 mph.
 According to aviation author Tony Buttler, during the early 1920s, Britain had principally envisioned that a war with France as its enemy and the range to reach Paris was sought.
 According to aerospace publication Air International, a key motivational factor in the Air Ministry's development of Specification P.27/32 had been for the corresponding aircraft to act as an insurance policy in the event that heavier bombers were banned by the 1932 Geneva Disarmament Conference.

 The Fairey Aviation Company were keen to produce a design to meet the demands of Specification P.27/32 and commenced work upon such a design.
 The Belgian aeronautical engineer Marcel Lobelle served as the aircraft's principal designer.
 One of the early decisions made by Lobelle on the project was the use of the newly developed Rolls-Royce Merlin I engine, which had been selected due to its favourable power and compact frontal area.
 The Merlin engine was quickly paired to a de Havilland Propellers-built three-bladed variable-pitch propeller unit.
 The choice of engine enabled the designing of the aircraft to possess exceptionally clean lines and a subsequently generous speed performance.
 The resulting design was an all-metal single-engine aircraft, which adopted a low-mounted cantilever monoplane wing and was equipped with a retractable tail wheel undercarriage.